 Top Tip – folds are usually priced per 1000, with the more complex folds costing more.
 It’s therefore very important to clearly specify exactly the type of fold you require to your printer at the time you place your order.
 That way, you’ll get the correct fold and your printer can give you an exact price.
 No surprises when it comes to invoicing!

-For more information on your finishing options, check through Printing Brain or get in touch and we’ll be only too happy to help!
+For more information on your finishing options, get in touch and we’ll be only too happy to help!